vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 ## Proposal

-Vector will use the AWS S3 multipart upload API to be able to upload smaller batches.
-Due to the requirements of this API, this will require some local storage but will not store full objects.
+Vector will use the AWS S3 multipart upload API as the primary upload process.
+This allows the sink to persist data to S3 sooner, to acknowledge data within Vector earlier, and to reduce the memory required for buffering the upload batches.

 The AWS S3 multipart upload API uses the following process: